Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_home.md

 ---
 permalink: /motifs/home
-title: "Introduction: Networks Rule Biology"
+title: "Finding Motifs in Transcription Factor Networks"
 description: Learn to comb through biological networks to find network "motifs" that have evolved to occur surprisingly often and drive cellular processes.
 sidebar:
  nav: "motifs"